getAlby/lndhub.go/README.md

 To run your own local lightning network and LND you can use [Lightning Polar](https://lightningpolar.com/) which helps you to spin up local LND instances.

-Alternatively you can also use the [Alby simnetwork](https://github.com/getAlby/lightning-browser-extension/wiki/Test-setup)

 ## Database